ECU students start classes, local business owners excited they’re back in town

 GREENVILLE, N.C.
-(WNCT) — ECU students are back on campus for the first time in more than a year.
+(WNCT) — East Carolina University students are back on campus and taking classes in person for the first time in more than a year.

 The university started classes Monday.
-Many students told 9 On Your Side they’re excited to be back, and local business owners feel the same.
+Many students told 9 On Your Side they’re excited to be back, and local business owners said they feel the same.

 “We love Greenville,” said Matthew Scully, owner of The Scullery in Uptown Greenville.
 “We love ECU and it’s exciting to see things coming back to life and we want to keep it rolling.”